nlcamarillo/extem/readme.md

 The idea is to create the desired layout in Excel, possibly by your client.
 This would include all sorts of styling, row heights, images, etc.

-The supply your template and your data to Extem and create the resulting XSLX.
+Then supply your template and your data to Extem and create the resulting XSLX.

 ## Install